mmahbouti/Convert-ASA-to-Fortigate/README.md

+# Convert ASA to Fortigate
-# In this repository, I want to convert configuration in ASA to Fortigate.
+In this repository, I want to convert configuration in ASA to Fortigate.
 In every related project, I convert specific configuration in ASA to Fortigate